dhmit/urop/1_python_install.md

 This document will walk you through the process of installing Python to start working on projects in the MIT DH Lab.

-**Please note**: We can only provide technical support for Mac and Windows computers.

 ## Install Python
 Though many operating systems ship with a version of Python, we need to ensure that we're using the most up-to-date version available.
 We'll walk you through installation for both Mac and Windows computers via package managers.